laukstein/do-spaces/README.md

 # DigitalOcean Spaces Action

-GitHub Action to sync on DigitalOcean Spaces, purge changes from DigitalOcean CDN and Cloudflare cache.
+GitHub Action to sync DigitalOcean Spaces, purge changes from DigitalOcean CDN and Cloudflare cache.

 ⚠️ Set `DELETE_UNTRACKED: false` if you wish to keep files in space that are not present in `LOCAL_DIR`.